kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 Ensures a type can be safely accessed or manipulated across panic boundaries.
 Important for error handling and maintaining program integrity during panics.
-By combining these guarantees, Rust ensures memory safety, thread safety, and robustness in concurrent and error-prone code.

 #### Parquet Writer